 What is the Blossom micro-investing app?

-Founded by young entrepreneur Gaby Rosenberg (pictured), and backed by Gleneagle Asset Management, Blossom provides Australians with a simple way to invest in ‘fixed income’ assets.
+Founded by young entrepreneur Gaby Rosenberg (pictured above), and backed by Gleneagle Asset Management, Blossom provides Australians with a simple way to invest in ‘fixed income’ assets.

 Blossom invests in things like corporate bonds, government bonds, foreign exchange and derivatives, asset backed securities, mortgage backed securities, and more.
 Traditionally, these types of investments have been reserved for hedge funds, financial institutions, superannuation funds, and high net-worth individuals.
 But not anymore.